Your Guide to Stress Leave in Ontario

 2. Federal and Provincial Support for Long-Term Sick & Stress Leave

-If your workplace does not offer LTD insurance coverage, and your stress leads to a disability that leaves you “totally disabled,” and you need financial support.
-At the same time, off work, you may be eligible for the following government programs:
+If your workplace does not offer LTD insurance coverage, and your stress leads to a disability that leaves you “totally disabled,” and you need financial support, you may be eligible for the following government programs:

 0 Comments